aosabook/500lines/ocr/ocr.markdown

 What if your computer could wash your dishes, do your laundry, cook you dinner, and clean your home?
 I think I can safely say that most people would be happy to get a helping hand!
-But what would it take for a computer to be able to perform these tasks, in exactly the same way that humans can?
+But what would it take for a computer to be able to perform these tasks in the same way that humans can?

 The famous computer scientist Alan Turing proposed the Turing Test as a way to identify whether a machine could have intelligence indistinguishable from that